-Section 10.
-Compliance with Law.
-Board members, officers and employees of the RTA shall comply with all laws and regulations applicable to their service to or employment by the RTA.
+Director.
+The Chair may direct the issue to the Executive Director and/or legal counsel for shall comply with all laws and regulations applicable to their service to or employment by the

 Section 11.
-Implementation.
-The Executive Director is authorized to adopt additional regulations and guidelines for RTA employees and officers as he or she deems necessary to implement the provisions and policies of this resolution.
+Compliance with Law.
+Board members, officers and employees of the RTA regulations and guidelines for RTA employees and officers as he or she deems necessary to implement the provisions and policies of this resolution.
 Inquiries concerning actual or apparent conflicts of interest or the interpretation of the provisions of this resolution or applicable laws shall be directed to the RTA's legal counsel.